Tree care and tree service tips written by a certified arborist:

 Many times throughout my career I have had clients ask why it is necessary to prune mature trees.
 A common misconception is due to the idea that woodland trees survive just fine without any care, why should anyone pay to have a large, mature tree trimmed?
 While it is true that trees survive just fine…

-Best Time To Trim Trees In Illinois
+Winter Pruning – Best Time To Prune Dormant Trees

 You must be logged in to post a comment.